aleksimo/techwriter/docs/examples/dw.md

 ![](/img/samples/amm-ui-google-input.jpg)

 - **Google API Credentials Location**.
-Specify the corresponding Secret Vault alias for the Google API system.
+Specify the corresponding Secret Storage alias for the Google API system.
 - **Article Language**.
 Select the language of articles to search in.
 'Any' language is used by default.
 You can also choose **Keyword Language** and its following options:

     - **Shared** creates a single input field for keywords.